emily-berryman/emily-berryman/README.md

 Creative thinker, passionate about learning, creating and tech's capacity for good 💖

-**Here's what I'm working on at the moment:**
+Currently working on...

 - 🌱 Adding new features to <em>Leaf It To Me</em>, a full stack plant care app made as our final group project over 5 days: http://leaf-it-to-me.herokuapp.com/

 - ⚡ Honing my JavaScript, React and Redux skills

-- 🔈 Working on a bunch of new projects, including re-building the website for MESH - a music collective I'm a part of
+- 🔈 A bunch of new projects, including re-building the website for MESH - a music collective I'm a part of

-**💪 Tech Stack**
+💪 Tech Stack

 - 💻 HTML, CSS/SCSS, JavaScript (Node, Express, Handlebars, React and Redux)